In this installment of her blog professional negligence solicitor Emma Slade looks at surveyor negligence and mining sulphate

 That’s rot as far as I am concerned!
 Any reasonably competent surveyor working in South Wales, particularly where Mr Jones’ house was built – which was very close to an old mining facility – should have been alert to the potential problem.
 Even more so when he saw the bump in the middle of an extension which had been built in the early 1970s.

 What am I talking about?
 Well, as I said, I have dealt with a few cases coming out of South Wales where there have been problems with mines and things associated with mining, so I immediately knew what the problem was: sulphate attack.

 After World War II, the building industry started using hardcore as part of the foundations of properties.
 Because of the lack of readily available materials, those properties built in mining areas tended to use colliery shale with concrete overlaid.
 Unfortunately, colliery shale contains sulphates which in certain circumstances – especially when it gets wet – reacts with the concrete and causes the hardcore to expand.
 This causes the concrete to heave up putting pressure on the walls so they are forced out.
 The problems with this were first identified in the early 1970s and the practice of using colliery shale as hardcore stopped in the mid-1970s.

-You will understand therefore why I do not agree with the insurance company that the problem with Mr Jones’ property was not reasonably foreseeable.
+You will understand therefore why I did not agree with the insurance company that the problem with Mr Jones’ property was not reasonably foreseeable.
 We had a surveyor who had been asked to carry out a survey in a mining district of South Wales.
 On visiting the property, he would have seen that there was an extension which clearly was not new.
 Importantly, there was already evidence of heave in the floor of the extension.
 Alarm bells should have been ringing!